blue-plum-cloud/dynamoDB_ds/tests/TESTS.md

 - Nodes < 0
 - Tokens < 0

-## Simple tests (get/put)
+## No replication tests (get/put)
-SIM1.
-Ensure that get/put requests involving unique keys are correctly stored.
+NR1.
+Ensure that get/put requests involving unique keys are correctly stored (no replication).
-SIM2.
-Ensure that get/put requests with one update are correctly stored and updated.

-## Stress tests (get/put)
-STR1.
+NR2.
 Ensure that get/put requests with many different updates are stored and updated correctly.

 ## Replication Tests
 R1.
 Ensure that a single put request is replicated correctly